PkmX/lcamera/README.md

 ## Usage

-Use it like any camera.
-Tap anywhere on the preview screen to focus on a specific point (if auto focus is on), and this will also trigger the white balance/exposure metering sequence if auto exposure setting is on.
-Clicking the floating action button will bring up auto focus and auto exposure options (and more options to come, hopefully).
-Turning off the auto focus will allow you to control the focus distance manually.
-You can also disable auto exposure and manually set the desired shutter speed and ISO.
+Just use it like any camera!
+Tap the floating button on the left-bottom corner to bring up settings:

+* Focus
+ * Auto Focus: Whether the auto focus mechanism is enabled (tap on the preview to focus on a specific point).
+ * Focus Distance: Manually control focus distance if auto focus is turned off.
+* Exposure
+ * Auto Exposure: Whether auto exposure and auto white balance routines are enabled (tap on the preview to start a metering sequence).
+ * Shutter Speed: Control the exposure time.
+(Setting a slow shutter speed will affect preview frame rate)
+ * ISO: Control the sensitivity of the sensor.
+* Burst
+ * Burst: Control whether burst capturing is enabled.
+If enabled, the camera will capture 7 DNG images at maximum resolution at 30 fps.
+(Note that JPEG output is disabled during burst capturing.)
+ * Focus Stacking: If enabled, the camera will capture a series of images ranging from infinity focus and to the nearest focus distance possible.
+ * Exposure Bracketing: If enabled, the camera will capture a series of 7 images ranging from -3 to +3 EV of the standard expousre.
+(Only the shutter speed is varied, the ISO stays the same)

+If you are looking for a stopwatch to test the burst capture feature, check out [this jsfiddle](http://jsfiddle.net/jw2z5eeu/).

 After capturing, both DNG and JPEG files will be saved in `/sdcard/DCIM/Camera/` directory.
 Note that each DNG image is 15.36 MiB in size, so make sure you have plenty of free space available!

 ### What to do with DNG files

 Most RAW post-processing programs should be able to open them.
-While Adobe Lightroom is probably the most popular RAW editor, both [darktable](http://www.darktable.org/) (Linux, Mac) and [RawTherapee](http://rawtherapee.com/) (Windows, Linux, Mac) are free alternatives that offers very powerful editing capabilities.
+While Adobe Lightroom is probably the most popular RAW editor, both [darktable](http://www.darktable.org/) (Linux, Mac) and [RawTherapee](http://rawtherapee.com/) (Windows, Linux, Mac) are both free alternatives that also offer very powerful editing capabilities.

 ## How to build